csstools/postcss-plugins/plugins/postcss-oklab-function/README.md

 ### preserve

-The `preserve` option determines whether the original functional color notation is preserved.
+The `preserve` option determines whether the original notation is preserved.
 By default, it is not preserved.

 ```js